markysoft/deno-sse/README.md

 cancel the stream.

-Clicking the button again will restart the stream, but clicking the cancel button again will not restart the stream, as the the controller has already been used.
+Clicking the button again will restart the stream, but clicking the cancel button again will not restart the stream, as the controller has already been used.

 Also, clicking the button repeatedly will not cancel the in progress stream, but